Whip up some simple bean bag toys with this tutorial!

 - Balance and Move - kids perform activities like balancing a bean bag on their head while walking forward, walking sideways or over objects.
 Place the bean bag on their stomach and have them do the crab walk.

-- Stepping Stones - Toddlers can practice balancing skills by lining bean bags spaced closely together on the floor and have them walk across them.
+- Stepping Stones - toddlers can practice balancing skills by lining bean bags spaced closely together on the floor and having them walk across them.

 QUESTIONS?